lamansky/pfn/readme.md

 ## Examples

-`pfn` wraps a value that may or may be a function.
+`pfn` wraps a value that may or may not be a function.
 If the underlying value is not a function, then `pfn` will execute one of the following fallback behaviors.

 ### Passthrough Fallback